History, tourist information, and nearby accommodation

 The name of the town is thought to come from 'Deira Castle', the name of the palace, built by King Aldfrith of Northumbria, who was buried a short distance away in Little Driffield.

 Moot Hill, at the north end of town, was a Roman settlement, later reused as a Norman motte.

 All Saints church is a lovely late medieval building with a fine west tower that can be seen for miles around.
 The west tower is built on the foundations of an earlier Saxon tower, a reminder that there was a church here as early as the 11th century.

 That Saxon building was rebuilt during the 12th century and extended in the late medieval period with enlarged aisles and a clerestory.
 In the Lady Chapel are several carved 12th-century stones, perhaps pieces of the original chancel arch.
 On the exterior wall of the vestry is a carving of a mitred bishop dating to the late 12th century.

-In 1770 Thomas Porter, landlord of the Blue Bell Inn, launched a successful campaign to build a canal that linked Driffield with a waterway network connecting the town to the sea.
+In 1770 William Porter, landlord of the Blue Bell Inn, launched a successful campaign to build a canal that linked Driffield with a waterway network connecting the town to the sea.
 The River Head area became a major transportation hub, with warehouses, mills, granaries, breweries, and manufacturing industries sprouting up almost overnight.
 The opening of the Driffield canal transformed Driffield from a village to a prosperous market town.

 The age of the canal came to an end with the arrival of the railway in 1846.
 Driffield became a railway hub, with thousands of holidaymakers from the West Riding travelling through the town on their way to a seaside holiday on the Yorkshire coast.